chirathyh/chirathyh.github.io/_pages/about.md

 My current research focus is mainly on designing a control system using reinforcement learning to an artificial pancreas system for glucose regulation in Type 1 Diabetes.
 If you are interested in collaborations, to learn more about my research, or in sharing your research work please contact me.

+My research at a glance...
+Type 1 Diabetes (T1D) requires the administration of insulin which is done
 <img src='/images/sys.png' width="500" height="161">

 <img src='/images/glucose.png'>